 BIOLOGY (BIOL)

 BIOL300.
-INTRODUCTION TO QUANTITATIVE BIOLOGY I. 3.0 Semester Hrs.
+QUANTITATIVE BIOLOGY I. 3.0 Semester Hrs.

 This 3-credit course is designed as an introductory course for Quantitative Biosciences and Engineering (QBE) majors, providing them with the foundational skills needed to be a biologist, bioengineer, or medical doctor in the 21st century.
 Since biological data and questions are becoming more quantitative and more precise in nature, so must our approaches to our analysis.
 Accordingly, this course will explore the basics of how to access and analyze existing various types biological data across a wide range of biological scales including sequencing data at the molecular scale, microscopy data at the cellular and organismal scale, and tabular data at the ecological scale.
 From this data, students will learn to conduct fundamental data analysis and produce appropriate visualizations to illustrate their interpretations of the key results.
-Prerequisite: CBEN120, CSCI101.
-Co-requisite: MATH201, MATH225.
+Prerequisite: CBEN120, CSCI128.
+Co-requisite: MATH201.

 View Course Learning Outcomes